moddyz/LinearAlgebra/src/linear/linear.md

 The C++ headers are organized as follows:
 - \p src/linear - Linear Algebra types and operations.
-- \p src/linear/base - Common Support utilities.
-- \p src/linear/detail - Internal implementation details.
+- \p src/linear/base - Common support utilities and implementation details.

 Python bindings for are available under \p src/linear/python.